Let's play 2: Baseball, football combo tests few who do both

 Associated Press

-IOWA CITY, Iowa (AP) — Brody Brecht’s schedule is so full, sometimes he make notes as a reminder of him where he needs to be and when.
+IOWA CITY, Iowa (AP) — Brody Brecht’s schedule is so full, sometimes he writes notes to himself to make sure he’s where he needs to be and when.

 The Iowa freshman is working double-duty this spring.
 He’s a pitcher on the baseball team and a wide receiver on the football team.